tlepple/horizon-public-how2/provider/aws/cdp_env.md

 ---
 ---

-#  Import Note to keep our cloud costs under control.
+#  Important note to keep our cloud costs under control.

 **Do NOT leave your Environment running over night**